catalyst/moodle-tool_securityquestions/README.md

 Security Controls
 -----------------

-**Minimum Number of Active Security Questions:** This control is the minimum number of active security questions that must be active at one time.
+### Minimum Number of Active Security Questions
+This control is the minimum number of active security questions that must be active at one time.
 If there aren't enough questions active, users will not be prompted to set or answer questions during use of the moodle instance.
 This allows for diversity of questions and responses, as users do not have to answer all of the questions, in a typical installation.
 Defaults to 10.

-**Minimum Number of User Answered Questions:** This control is the minimum number of active questions that a user must answer, in order to be able to use the Moodle instance.
+### Minimum Number of User Answered Questions

+This control is the minimum number of active questions that a user must answer, in order to be able to use the Moodle instance.
 If users do not meet the number of answered active questions, they will be prompted to answer additional questions, until they meet the minimum number of active questions.
 If a question is deprecated, and will no longer be used for authentication, users will be prompted to answer additional questions until the minimum is met.
 Defaults to 5.

+### Questions Required for Verification

-**Questions Required for Verification:** This control is the minimum number of questions that users must answer when they attempt to perform security related account actions, such as changing or recovering a password.
+This control is the minimum number of questions that users must answer when they attempt to perform security related account actions, such as changing or recovering a password.
 Users must answer these questions correctly in the same session.
 E.g. users will be presented with *n* security questions that they have provided responses to.
 They must answer both correctly on the same page, and submit at the same time, to proceed to account security controls.
 If a user fails the security questions, they will be presented with another set of questions, until they succeed, or fail 3 times, at which point they will be unable to perform any account based actions that require higher security verification.
 Users most contact an Administrator to unlock their questions.

+### Question Duration

-**Question Duration** When users are presented with questions that need to be answered for verification, they will be active for a certain period of time.
+When users are presented with questions that need to be answered for verification, they will be active for a certain period of time.
 This control specifies the duration of the active period.
 When a user first visits a page that requires verification, the questions will be generated, and presented to the user.
 This is the start point of the period.
 If users reload the page, or visit other pages that require verification, they will be presented the same question, until the end of the period.
 Once the period has passed, and a user visits a page that requires verification, they will be presented with fresh questions.

+### Answer Attempts Before Lockout

-**Answer Attempts Before Lockout** This control is the number of attempts users will have at their security question verification.
+This control is the number of attempts users will have at their security question verification.
 Each failed attempt will count up, and when this threshold is hit, the security question response check will always fail, and users will be informed to seek assistance from a system administrator.
 If a user gets both questions wrong on the page, it will only count as one failed attempt.
 When the user successfully answers their security questions, and a password reset is successfully performed, the counter will be set to 0.
 If a user is locked out, and an administrator performs a reset of the account lockout, the counter for failed attempts is reset to 0.

 Setting Questions
 -----------------